SofaDefrost/DefrostSofaBundle/README.md

 ### Install the dependencies

 1. Install **libopengl0**
-   sudo apt install libopengl0
+   `sudo apt install libopengl0`

 2. Install **python + pip**
    Open a Terminal and run `python3 -V`
-   If the command fails or shows a version that is not in [3.7 ; 3.10], search which compatible version is proposed by your package manager:
+   If the command shows a version that is in [3.7 ; 3.9], skip to step 3.
+   Else, search which compatible version is proposed by your package manager:
    ```bash
    sudo apt update
    sudo apt info python3 | grep -i 'version: '
    ```
-   If the proposed version is in [3.7 ; 3.10] then install it
+   If the proposed version is in [3.7 ; 3.9] then install it
    ```bash
    sudo apt install python3-dev python3-distutils
    curl -L https://bootstrap.pypa.io/pip/get-pip.py --output /tmp/get-pip3.py